-This Housing Element and Fair Share Plan is consistent with the 2001 State Development and Redevelopment Plan (SDRP) and the draft proposed SDRP as the proposed projects and zoning mechanisms will provide a meaningful opportunity for the construction of affordable housing.
-Pursuant to the SDRP, PA1 is the preferred location for redevelopment for compact growth.
-Brielle is designated as PA1, which is the Metropolitan Planning Area.
-The development of affordable housing in PA1 is consistent with the overall State Development and Redevelopment Plan goal to direct redevelopment and growth into existing "centers" where infrastructure can support the development and support services such as open space, retail shopping, public transportation, schools are within walking distance.
+This Housing Element and Fair Share Plan is consistent with the 2001 State Development and Redevelopment Plan (SDRP) as the proposed projects and zoning mechanisms will provide a meaningful opportunity for the construction of affordable housing.
+Seaside Park is designated as PA5B, Environmentally Sensitive Barrier Island area.
+The proposed overlay zoning district is situated over an existing disturbed site.
+The location of the overlay zoning district with higher residential density development permitted on lots that have been disturbed with existing impervious coverage is consistent with the overall goals and objectives of the State Development and Redevelopment Plan goal to direct redevelopment and growth into areas where infrastructure can support the development and support services such as open space, retail shopping, public transportation, schools are within walking distance.